Melasma / Skin Pigmentation

 Melasma is a form of hormonal pigmentation, which most often develops in a symmetrical pattern across the face, and appears as a dark shadow.

-Melasma is stimulated by an increase in oestrogen, and therefore often orginates during pregnancy, and with use of the oral contraceptive pill or hormone replacement medication.
+Melasma is stimulated by an increase in oestrogen, and therefore often originates during pregnancy, and with use of the oral contraceptive pill or hormone replacement medication.

 Pigmentation which develops during pregnancy is also referred to as Chloasma, or the ‘mask of pregnancy’.
 The risk of developing melasma is also associated with a genetic predisposition.